 So you don’t like jazz?
 Well, that’s your loss.
 Just don’t let your lack of love for jazz keep you from visiting Jazzhouse.
 Granted, a large share of their programme is jazz music – as a matter of fact, it’s the place to go in Copenhagen, especially for contemporary jazz acts – but other genres find their way to Jazzhouse as well.
-Recently I’ve had the pleasure of seeing both The Clientele and SUUNS play here.
+Recently I’ve had the pleasure of seeing both Forest Swords and SUUNS play here.

 Besides the music, Jazzhouse is also a unique venue architecturally.
 It’s housed in the “Women’s Building”, designed in 1936 in a beautiful functionalist style by Danish architect Ragna Grubb.
 The interior matches the exterior of the building, though I’m not sure it’s all original.
 When you enter, you are greeted by a piano and a cozy cocktail bar.
 Walls are covered in velour, and big chandeliers hang from the ceiling in the basement’s main stage room.